 Periodontal Therapy and Surgery

 Gum (periodontal) disease is a condition that results in the loss of attached gingiva and bone that support our teeth.
+Thankfully, with gum disease treatment, this condition can be managed.
 When it goes untreated, it can lead to symptoms of tooth mobility, bad breath, receding gumlines, bleeding gums, and ultimately tooth loss.

 To find out whether or not you have active periodontal disease, Dr. Brown will conduct a thorough examination and likely a set of digital x-rays to assess your bone quality.
 If the disease is present, periodontal therapy is the next step.